jneme910/CART/README.md

 properties.
 Intrinsic soil properties are those empirical soil properties that are not based on any other soil properties (very fine sand content).
 Non-intrinsic soil properties tend to be derived from multiple intrinsic soil properties (Kfactor).
 Non-intrinsic soil properties tend to be interpretive in nature.
-Examples of non-intrinsic soil properties include Farmland Classification, T Factor and Wind Erodibility Group
+Examples of non-intrinsic soil properties include Farmland Classification, T Factor and Wind Erodibility Group.

 # Resource Concerns
 ## [Soil Quality Degradation](https://github.com/jneme910/CART/blob/master/chapters/Soil%20Quality%20Degradation)